 To preserve the memories and incidents

-Of our associations in the Great Wars;
+Of our associations in an all wars;

 To inculcate a sense of individual obligation